 Environmental effects would be minimal.

-- Up to six archaeological sites may require investigation or collection
+- Up to 7 archaeological sites may require additional investigation or mitigation

 - Crashes between cars and wildlife (mostly deer) occur between Bayard and Hurley